Solar analog: Solar twin

-Some other stars are sometimes mentioned as solar-twin candidates such as: Beta Canum Venaticorum; however it has too low metallicities (−0.21) for solar twin.
-16 Cygni B is sometimes noted as twin, but is part of a triple star system and is very old for a solar twin at 6.8 Ga.
+Some other stars are sometimes mentioned as solar-twin candidates such as: Beta Canum Venaticorum; however it has too low metallicity (−0.21) to be a solar twin.
+16 Cygni B is sometimes noted as twin, but is part of a triple star system and is too old to be a solar twin at 6.8 Ga.

 By potential habitability

 Another way of defining solar twin is as a "habstar"—a star with qualities believed to be particularly hospitable to a life-hosting planet.
 Qualities considered include variability, mass, age, metallicity, and close companions.
 (Note: habstar or habitability, is currently defined as an area, such as a planet or a moon, where liquid water can exist for at least a short duration of time.)